Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 }
 ```

-Unlike the model's file, this one contains three animations for the Ghost, which are ` "animation.
-Ghost.idle"` (which is an animation playing from time to time), `"animation.ghost.attack" ` and `"animation.ghost.move"` (quite self-explanatory).
+Unlike the model's file, this one contains three animations for the Ghost, which are ` "animation.ghost.idle"` (which is an animation playing from time to time), `"animation.ghost.attack" ` and `"animation.ghost.move"` (quite self-explanatory).
 Their shortnames, as defined in the Ghost's RP entity file, are ` "idle"`, `"attack"` and `"move"` respectively.
 Of course, feel free to open the files and check how the visuals look using Blockbench.

 ### Animation Controller